richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 If the certificate might be used for any type of application service, then the service provider SHOULD request a certificate that includes only DNS-IDs or IP-IDs.
-Again, because of multi-protocol attacks this practice is discouraged; this can be mitigated by deploying only one service on a host.
+Again, because of multiprotocol attacks this practice is discouraged; this can be mitigated by deploying only one service on a host.